 - Compliance with Essential Criteria for all potential Field Workers

-- Ability to supervise the emergency department
+- Ability to supervise and lead the emergency department

 The Australasian College for Emergency Medicine may accredit time in the field, in specific situations and under certain conditions/criteria.
 Please contact ACEM for more information.